-I recently joined an international group of like-minded scholars and activists to collaboratively develop an Open Access digital journal called Zapruder World: An International Journal for the History of Social Conflict (ISSN: 2385-1171).
+I recently joined an international group of scholars and activists to collaboratively develop an Open Access History journal titled Zapruder World: An International Journal for the History of Social Conflict (ISSN: 2385-1171).
 Zapruder World is both “a digital journal” and “a network of historians and social activists spread through different places, countries and continents, which will explore the many forms of social conflict and reconsider the notion of social conflict itself.”
 Our goal is to transform the ways in which history is viewed, conducted, disseminated, and comprehended “from one generation to another.”
 See the following description of the Zapruder World project and the Table of Contents for the journal’s inaugural volume on the global history of Italian Anarchism for additional information.

 The Zapruder World Project